Skip to content

 To obtain a detailed list of the queues and their limits use qstat.

 There are a few different job queues on the HPC, smallq and workq are two examples, and they have different resource limitations.
 To obtain a list of all the queues run the command below.
-In this example you can see there are 28 jobs running in the smallq queue, 5 jobs running in the workq and 3 jobs queued in workq.
+In this example you can see there are 28 jobs running in the smallq queue, 10 jobs in the medium queue and 5 jobs running in the workq.
+Also in the workq there are 3 jobs queued and waiting to run when there is CPU and memory available for those jobs.

 $ qstat -Q